Easy Potty Learning for Toddlers

 6. After he's used to sitting on the potty clothed...

 ...ask him regularly if he wants to sit on it naked.
 Sometimes he will say yes, and sometimes No. Don't make a big deal of it.
+(If he says No, just say "Okay.
+Soon you'll be ready to sit on the potty.")
 Your goal is just for him to get completely comfortable.
 Read potty books and other books to him while he sits there.
 Toddlers are busy.
 You have to make the potty a place they love being if you want them to spend enough time there to let anything come out.

 7. Once she's totally used to sitting on her potty...